trychlos/pwix-ui-layout/README.md

      A constant for a medium width view, which may be tested againt the result of `Layout.view()`

-- `Layout.C.View.ST`

-     A constant for a standard width view, which may be tested againt the result of `Layout.view()`

 - `Layout.C.View.LG`

      A constant for a large width view, which may be tested againt the result of `Layout.view()`